 Posted by Kurt Smith

-The Blue Jays of 1993, who played in what was then called the SkyDome, and the Blue Jays of 2014 are similar in that the majority of either team’s superstars weren’t home grown talent.
+The Blue Jays of 1993, who played in what was then called the SkyDome, and the Blue Jays of 2014 were similar in that the majority of either team’s superstars weren’t home grown talent.

 Joe Carter, Roberto Alomar, Paul Molitor and several other stars on the 1993 champs were acquired from other teams, while recent Jays teams featured Colby Rasmus, Melky Cabrera, and R.A.
 Dickey among others, all of whom were stars before they came north.
 But it doesn’t seem the same as it did in 1993, when everything seemed to go the Blue Jays’ way.